ngreatens/RLB_perylenequinone/README.md

-# Github repository for figure code and files used for figures within
+## Github repo for figure code and files used for figures within

 ```
 Presence of a gene cluster for a light-activated phytotoxin in the fungal